arielccjr/Journal2025/README.txt

                                             : PROGRESS = Tutorials, Saves, Updates: Journal?
                                             : Battle Cycle: 1 move/turn at a time: Best of 7 Rounds: Round-Time: 3 minutes
                                             : DEADLINE: Goal State, Completion
                                             : Fast Track, Here, they focus on making larger investments and fulfilling their dream, which is a personal goal they select at the start of the game.
+        ~3: PROOF (Confirmatio): Develops logical (logos) arguments with supporting evidence.
+            : Logos (Logical Argument): Uses deductive (enthymeme) and inductive reasoning (example-based proof).
-            : TRANSITION:               How don’t they entirely negate free will ~4: REFUTATION (Refutatio): Anticipates counterarguments and disproves them.: primarily focusing on eristic (contentious) arguments used in debate
+                                        : Finding a Commonplace (Topos) for Argument : Forming Premises from Endoxa (Common Opinions) : TRANSITION:               How don’t they entirely negate free will ~4: REFUTATION (Refutatio): Anticipates counterarguments and disproves them.
+Primarily focusing on eristic (contentious) arguments used in debate
-            : Ethos (Character & Credibility): Achieved through expertise, moral character, and goodwill toward the audience.
             : For fallacies in language, clarifying ambiguous terms, sentence structure, or assumptions usually suffices.
                 : For Equivocation: “The law should be followed because it is the ‘law of nature,’” clarify that legal law and natural law are distinct concepts, thus invalidating the argument’s logic.